theamritanair/obsidian-external-links/README.md

-# Obsidian External Links
+# External Links View

-View all external links from your Obsidian notes in one organized place, sorted by their source notes.
+View all external links from your notes in one organized place, sorted by their source notes.

 ## Features